Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 {x for x in range(100) if x%3 == 0}
 ```

-- [x] a set of all the multiples of 3 less then 100
+- [x] a set of all the multiples of 3 less than 100
 - [ ] a set of all the number from 0 to 100 multiplied by 3
-- [ ] a list of all the multiples of 3 less then 100
+- [ ] a list of all the multiples of 3 less than 100
-- [ ] a set of all the multiples of 3 less then 100 excluding 0
+- [ ] a set of all the multiples of 3 less than 100 excluding 0

 #### Q87.
 What does the // operator in Python 3 allow you to do?